AaronEC/CBR-House-Price-Recommender/README.md

 client’s specification) and assigns each one a relative value.

-This relative value is based on the weighted values (as weighted by the client) in the database.

-for each house (size, amount of rooms etc).
+This relative value is based on the weighted values (as weighted by the client) in the database. for each house (size, amount of rooms, detached, etc).

 These weights can be changed in the “weights” section of the code.